-Foundations: Definitions part 2
+Foundations: Financial Definitions Part 2

 Here are some more definitions to consider, this time focusing on mutual funds.
 Some may be familiar but still a little foggy, some totally new.
 (Definitions largely poached from investopedia.com.)